Understanding Your Bill

 Patients applying for the program must first meet program criteria.

 Determinations are made strictly on a financial basis.
 A sliding scale will be used to calculate how much of the patient's bill will be written off.
 The sliding scale is based on the annual income of the qualifying patient's household.
-Click here to view Bartlett Regional Hospital’s 2021 Community Funded Care (CFC) income guidelines sliding scale.
+Click here to view Bartlett Regional Hospital’s 2022 Community Funded Care (CFC) income guidelines for our sliding fee scale.

 The patient must apply within 90 days after hospital services have been received in order to qualify.

 Applications are available at the Patient Access Services Department, Emergency Department, Patient Financial Services Department, or by clicking here to download and print a PDF version of the application.
 They must be filled out completely.
 All required verifications should accompany the application.
 Incomplete applications will be returned.
 Specific instructions to assist you with completing the application are included in each application packet.

 Every effort will be made to process complete applications within 60 days of receipt.
 You'll be notified of the determination in writing.